Connect with us

 Dambrot informed the team Monday morning of his decision.
 Throughout the season, his players expressed how tight they were with their coach and how much they admired Donna for her courage, fight and strength.

-On a personal note, Dambrot has meant quite a lot to me, and our relationship certainly transcends the coach-reporter kinship.
+On a personal note, Dambrot has meant quite a lot, and our relationship certainly transcends the coach-reporter kinship.

 While others fantastically bungled the coaching search, it was imperative to observe and report and it was clear that Vice President of Athletics Dave Harper was targeting Dambrot to come to Duquesne and continue his father Sid’s legacy within the school.